About

 All of our interpreters and translators are certified or otherwise assessed to ensure the highest level interpreting ability

-We are an immigrant- and women-owned business, proudly based in Minnesota
+We are a majority immigrant and women-owned business, proudly based in Minnesota

 Whether we were born in Minnesota or made it our home, our membership came together with a common goal to serve our state’s diverse cultural and linguistic communities.